-If you don't want employee turnover to become a bigger problem, it's best to give your workers the tools they need to focus on productivity and adding value.
-One important way of doing this is by auto-piloting their administrative tasks through programs like kiwiHR.
+If you don't want employee turnover to become a bigger problem, it's best to give your workers the HR online tools they need to focus on productivity and adding value.
+One important way of doing this is by auto-piloting their administrative tasks through HR software like kiwiHR.

 Not there yet?
 No worries.
 Get started today with a free trial, and see what a tremendous difference it can make to your employees' satisfaction.